acrn-project/acrn-project.github.io/_posts/2018-09-04-overhead-evaluation-of-vbsk-framework.markdown

 - **Notify Overhead:**
   After the data in virtqueue processed by backend driver, vbs-echo calls the VHM module to inject interrupt into the frontend.
 The VHM then uses the hypercall provided by hyperviosr which causes the UOS VMEXIT.
 The hypervisor finally inject interrupt into vLAPIC of UOS and resume it.
 The UOS therefore receives an interrupt notification. `notify overhead` is defined as the interval from the beginning of interrupt injection to UOS starts interrupt processing.

-The overhead of a specific application based on VBS-K includes two parts, i.e., VBS-K overhead and application specific overhead.
+The overhead of a specific application based on VBS-K includes two parts, i.e., VBS-K framework overhead and application specific overhead.

-- **VBS-K Overhead:**
+- **VBS-K Framework Overhead:**
-  As defined above, VBS-K overhead refers to kick overhead and notify overhead.
+  As defined above, VBS-K framework overhead refers to kick overhead and notify overhead.

 - **Application Specific Overhead:**
   A specific virtual device has its own frontend driver and backend driver.
-The overhead of a specific application depends on its own design.
+The application specific overhead depends on its own design.

 Figure 2 shows the overhead of virtio-echo.
-Overhead of steps marked as red are caused by virtualization scheme based on VBS-K. One “kick” operation costs about 21us, one “notify” operation costs about 4us.
+Overhead of steps marked as red are caused by virtualization scheme based on VBS-K framework.
+One “kick” operation costs about 21us, one “notify” operation costs about 4us.
 Overhead of steps marked as green depend on specific frontend and backend driver of virtual devices.
-For virtio-echo, the end to end process step1 to step10 costs about 64us, which means device specific overhead is 14us.
+For virtio-echo, the end to end process from step1 to step10 costs about 64us, which means device specific overhead is 14us.
 That's because virtio-echo does little things in its frontend and backend driver which is just for testing and there is little process overhead.

 <br>